23 Types of Frogs in Florida

 The body color of these frogs is extremely variable, ranging from brownish-grey to reddish-brown to grayish-green, and they have numerous dark markings on their backs.

-These types of frogs in Florida are frequently mistaken for Squirrel Tree Frogs by a great number of people.
-On their thighs, however, some dots might be white, yellow, or orange in color, which differentiates them from the latter.
+Many people frequently mistake these frogs in Florida for Squirrel Tree Frogs.
+However, some dots on their thighs might be white, yellow, or orange, differentiating them from the latter.

 Their toes are broad and pad-like, and they have a slight webbed appearance.
-They are known as “Morse Code Frogs” because of the series of staccato noises that they generate between April and October.
+They are known as “Morse Code Frogs” because of the staccato noises generated between April and October.

 7. Upland Chorus Frog